 - It may help prevent wrinkles.
 The jury is still out on this one.
 But in theory, silk won’t absorb moisture from your skin, and won’t cause creases the way cotton can.
 Both these qualities mean it might lead to better-looking skin, or at least fewer early morning sheet marks.

 - It’s long-lasting.
-When properly cared for per the manufacturer’s guidelines, silk bedding can last 10 years or more.
+With proper bedding storage and when cared for per the manufacturer’s guidelines, silk bedding can last 10 years or more.
 Most of today’s silk bedding is machine washable.

 Buying Silk Bedding

 Silk comes in different qualities that mostly reflect how it’s cultivated and manufactured.

 - Mulberry silk is made from silkworms that feed exclusively on Mulberry plant leaves.
 It’s the most expensive to produce — and purchase — and is noted for its durability and softness.